Does your site need backlinks? You're in the right place.

 When your website uses backlinks the right way—to credit sources, spotlight industry standouts, and reference important data—it improves your website's credibility with search engines.
 External links help search engines understand the usefulness, quality and purpose of your website more quickly, which makes it more likely to appear in search results sooner.

-But the best reason to create backlinks to other websites is that it's simply good karma to do so.
+But the best reason to create backlinks to other websites is that it's good karma.
 The internet is all about connecting: connecting with other people, connecting with customers and clients, connecting with other websites, connecting with other brands, connecting with good ideas, connecting with new information, connecting with data.
 Interconnecting the world through backlinks is one of the most important functions of the internet, and backlinks make the internet a better, more connected place.
 So do your part and hand out a few backlinks to the sites you appreciate the most.
 You never know, you might make a connection that changes your life.

 **For more information about outbound links and external linking, check out this Hubspot article that explains in more detail all the reasons that outbound links are good for your website.**